kjaffel/ZA_FullAnalysis/bamboo_/ZAMachineLearning/README.md

 - [pynvml]( https://pypi.org/project/pynvml/) ( Python Bindings for the NVIDIA Management Library)

 ## Workflow:
-Most of the tweaks are done in two files:
+All the tweaks are done in :
 - ``parameters.py`` : It's a configuration script includes most of the parameters that will be used during the training.
-- ``sampleList.py`` : Produces a dict of paths to be used to import data for the training.
 They will be described in details in the next subsections.
 Then we will detail the usual workflow of the hyperparameter scans.

 ### Scripts Configuration: